mobify/plugin/README.md

 ## Invoking methods on a plugin.

-The plugin factory facilitates calling methods via the plugin interface.
-This means that once a plugin is initialized, public methods can be invoked by passing the name of the method as the first parameter to the plugin.
+The plugin factory facilitates invoking methods via the plugin interface.
+This means that once a plugin is initialized, public methods can be invoked by passing the name of the method as the first parameter to the plugin function.

-Public methods are methods defined on the object passed into the `Plugin.create` factory method that aren't preceded by an underscore character.
-Methods preceded by an underscore are considered private methods.
+Public methods are methods defined on the object passed into the `Plugin.create` factory method that aren't preceded by an *underscore* character.
+Methods preceded by an *underscore* are considered private methods.

 Using our `button` example above, here's what public methods would look like: